Quail, forest grouse, ptarmigan and band-tailed pigeon general seasons to open soon ~ East Valley Times

 Forest Grouse

 California has two species of native forest-dwelling grouse: the sooty grouse and the ruffed grouse.
-Sooty grouse occur in the Sierra Nevada, Cascade and northern coast ranges while the ruffed grouse is restricted to the northwestern part of the state.
+Sooty grouse occur in the Sierra Nevada, Cascade and northern Coast ranges while the ruffed grouse is restricted to the northwestern part of the state.
 The general hunting season for both species extends from Sept.
-8 to Oct.
-8 this year.
+14 to Oct.
+14 this year.
 For sooty and ruffed grouse, the daily bag limit is two (both of one species or mixed species) and possession limit is triple the daily bag.

 Although they are fairly large birds, grouse camouflage themselves well and generally hold tight to their location even when hunters are nearby.
 They flush quickly and fly off in a zigzag pattern, requiring a quick and accurate response from a hunter.
 Dogs are useful companions to help hunters find, flush and retrieve bagged grouse.
-Nonlead shot is required for all grouse statewide.

 Ptarmigan